darktable-org/lua-scripts/README.md

 ## Troubleshooting

-Running darktable with lua debugging enabled provides more information about what is occurring within the scripts.
+Running darktable with Lua debugging enabled provides more information about what is occurring within the scripts.

 ### Linux and MacOS

 Open a terminal and start darktable with the command `darktable -d lua`.
 This provides debugging information to give you insight into what is happening.

 ### Windows

 Open the Git Bash Shell.
 Start darktable with the command `/c/Program\ Files/darktable/bin/darktable -d lua`.
 This provides debugging information to give you insight into what is happening.

 ## Contributing

 In order to have your own scripts added here they have to be under a free license (GPL2+ will definitely work, others can be discussed).